 - PlayStation Vue local channels

 Check out these links and enter your ZIP code; you’ll be able to see if your local NBC stations are available.
+In the past year, many more NBC affiliates have begun signing deals with internet TV providers, but you still may not be able to get NBC through one of these packages, so it’s a good idea to check for yourself.

 Now that we’ve discussed local channel availability, let’s discuss the streaming services that offer NBC.